netw0rm/atlaskit/packages/icon/docs/USAGE.md

 ```

 ### Adding new icons
-Adding new icons is as simple as checking out the Atlaskit repo, adding your svg file to `/packages/ak-icon/src/icons` and running
+Adding new icons is as simple as checking out the AtlasKit repo, adding your SVG file to `/packages/ak-icon/src/icons` and running

 ```sh
 npm run prepublish
 ```

 from within the `ak-icon` package.
-This will clean up the svg and generate a new `src/index.jsx` file and update all the stories in storybook to use it.
+This will clean up the SVG and generate a new `src/index.jsx` file and update all the stories in storybook to use it.

+**NOTE:** The `reduced-ui-pack` package uses the icons from this package, so if you change add or remove any icons then you'll also need to update the tests in reduced-ui-pack.

 Some things to look for:
 * If your icon is used only in a specific context or product, place it in `/ak-icon/src/icons/subfolder` and it will be namespaced appropriately.